PremiumDataStore/GDrive-to-GDrive-Auto-Backup-Main/README.md

 # GDrive to GDrive Auto Backup
-this is automatic drive to drive backup 6 hourly.
+This is automatic drive to drive backup 6 hourly.

 Add this group backup-services@googlegroups.com to your teamdrives.